When You’re Not Willing To Wait Until You Win The Lottery

 That’s how we did it, but that doesn’t mean that’s how you have to do it.
 I know a family where the husband was a teacher who took a 20% deferred salary so he could take off the 5th year from teaching.
 On his year off from teaching, he got a job with an airline, so they could get airfare for the family rate.
 His teaching salary kept paying the bills, and the money he was making at the airline funded their vacations and their trip budget.
 That’s how they did it.

-Another family I met renovated their basement into a suite, rented it out for a couple years and saved the money.
-Then the year they traveled they moved their stuff into the basement and rented the upstairs out.
-The rental covered all their monthly expenses and the money they’d saved up from renting the basement funded their travel adventures.
+Another family I met, shared how they’d renovated their basement into a suite and rented it out for a couple years and saved the money.
+Then the year they traveled the world with their kids, they put their stuff in storage and rented the upstairs out as well.
+The revenue from rentals covered all their monthly expenses and funded their travel adventures.
 That’s how they did it.

-Now it’s one thing to say that you just need to see things differently and that alone will magically open the doors and all your wildest dreams will come true.
+Now it’s one thing to say that you just need to see things differently and that, that alone will magically open the doors so all your wildest dreams come true.
 But that’s not the story I’m telling OR the solution I’m selling.
-Making your dream your reality will take hard work.
+Making your dream your reality takes hard work.
 It’ll keep you up in the middle of the night, and it will definitely cut into the time you have for bingeing Netflix.
 But it is so worth it…because it’s YOUR DREAM!

-The one thing that has made all the difference in the world for me to be my most creative and capable self, has been being part of a creative community.
-A community of people who are gifted differently, who come from different backgrounds and cultures and experiences, because this diversity is what helps us see problems in new ways, from new perspectives.
+The one thing that has made all the difference for me has been being part of a creative community.
+A community of people who are gifted differently, who come from different backgrounds and cultures and experiences, because this diversity is what helps all of us see our problems in new ways, from new perspectives.
 From my personal (and ongoing) experience, this type of mentorship and peer-to-peer support is a game-changing experience.

-If you’re interested in being part of a community like this and are curious about how it might change your life in big or small ways, I’d like to ask you to think about the Top 3 things you’d love to do…if you won the lottery. 🙂 Cause that’s where we want to start when we get going.
+If you’re interested in being part of a community like this and are curious about how it might change your life in big or small ways, let me know…What Are The Top 3 things you’d love to do…if you won the lottery. 🙂 CLICK HERE and let me know.